kstar/adventures.github.io/docs/Spica_Nebula.md

 While on the Finkbeiner Gas line layer in Aladin, I navigated to the spot but at first there was no nebula seen.
 I needed to adjust Aladin's pixel mapping (like adjusting the contrast on a TV) to make it appear.
-To my shock I found the nebula is nearly centered on Spica, Alpha Virginis.
+To my shock I found the nebula is nearly centered on Spica.
 This is what it looks like on Aladin:

 <img src="assets/918ab99b0c77bcfdbc626458f51728bc69e81dc3.png" style="width:3.33056in;height:2.2in"
 alt="A close-up of a galaxy Description automatically generated" />